radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this update I have added features and cleaned up code to avoid issues with ggplot deprecation warnings.
 See NEWS.md.
+Also, URLs have been updated from Rstudio to Posit.

 ## Test environments